Approval and Inspection Requirements - Class 2-9

 • Sanitary drain layout and connection points

-• Overflow gullies, reflux valves, inspection points
+• Overflow gullies, vents, reflux valves, inspection points, and articulation control devices if required

-Hydraulic Plans:
+Hydraulic Plans

-• Submit a copy of the water and drainage hydraulics
+• Copy of water and drainage hydraulics

 • Must be signed by a Licensed Hydraulic Designer